Ishaan28malik/Get-Dev-Resources/contributor.md

  - Next, navigate to your command line interface to clone the project on your local machine.
    You can do that with the `git clone https://github.com/yourUsername/theNameOfTheRepo.git` clone command.

-## Make a new branch other than master
+## Make a new branch other than main
    You can think of a branch as a way to request a brand new working directory, staging area, and project history.
 You can create a new branch by executing the command
    `git checkout -b branch_name`.